What is this project?

 How is it funded?

 The YRCC Expansion Project was approved as a 2019 Bond Funded Project.
-Approximately $1.3 million in bond funds will go towards the expansion.
+Approximately $1.3 million in bond funds will go toward the expansion.
 In addition, the City applied for and received a matching grant from the Walton Family Foundation.
 In total, approximately $2.6 million will be invested in the expansion.
 Fundraising will continue during the construction phase in order to fully build out the second level addition and maximize purchasing of major equipment for the expanded spaces.

 - Public surveying, both online and door to door, took place in the fall of 2021.